cobalt-uoft/documentation/getting-started/contributing.md

 Please make sure that any pull request you submit abides by the code style guides mentioned below.

-For Javascript, we follow the [JavaScript Standard](http://standardjs.com/) code style.
+For JavaScript, we follow the [JavaScript Standard](http://standardjs.com/) code style.

 For Python, we follow the [PEP 0008](https://www.python.org/dev/peps/pep-0008/) code style.